Friends Voices

 Story: Joan Key - Essex, Goodmayes

-Pauline Spratt, Burton Hospital League of Friends
+Pauline Spratt, The Burton Hospitals League of Friends

 Pauline Spratt reflects on her 40-year commitment to volunteering with Burton Hospital League of Friends.
 Inspired by a lifelong interest in nursing, Pauline joined the League in her late 30s, organising community fundraising events such as fun runs,...